- 1 HIERARCHY OF CONTROL

 Symbol or pictogram: it is used on a signboard or illuminated sign to overcome the language barrier (e.g. the trefoil ionizing radiation warning sign).

-Illuminated sign: a sign made of the transparent or translucent material which is illuminated from the inside or the rear to give the appearance of a luminous surface (e.g. emergency exits sign).
+Illuminated sign: a sign made of transparent or translucent material which is illuminated from the inside or the rear to give the appearance of a luminous surface (e.g. emergency exit sign).

 Acoustic signal: a sound signal which is transmitted without any manual interventions (e.g. a fire alarm).

 Verbal communication: communication of a predetermined spoken message by a human or artificial voice.

 Hand signal: it provided an easy means of communication with movement or position of the arm or hands and helps to execute maneuvers operation with ease.

 Red and white stripes indicate entry with permission only.
 Black and yellow stripes indicate entry can be without permission, but with precautions taken.

 CLICK HERE FOR 👉 HIRA AND JSA